-The Chipotle Challenger Series will feature the first ever battle royale tournaments hosted specifically for fans at DreamHack events.
-Attendees at both DreamHack Dallas and DreamHack Atlanta will get the chance to compete to be the last fans standing.
+The Chipotle Challenger Series, the first-ever battle royale tournaments hosted specifically for fans at DreamHack events, will return at DreamHack Atlanta after the success of DreamHack Dallas.
+Once again, attendees will get the chance to compete to be the last fans standing.

 This is far from Chipotle’s first foray into the world of esports.
 In 2017 the company made headlines as one of OpTic Gaming’s main sponsors and the Chipotle logo was on proud display when the organization’s Call of Duty roster took home the trophy at the 2017 Call of Duty World League Championship.